 The first method involves using the Freeze Panes feature in Google Sheets.
 This feature allows you to freeze specific rows and columns, but you can also use it to unfreeze the top row.

-To do this, follow these steps: (See Also: How To Create A Multi Line Graph In Google Sheets)
+To do this, follow these steps: (See Also: How To Move Text Down In Google Sheets)

 - Go to the View menu and select Freeze panes.